 Does pricing involve marketing?
 Of course!

-When it comes to pricing, you have to think about your big picture – your overall brand, the competitive landscape, and how you want to position yourself in the broader marketplace.
+When it comes to pricing, you have to think about your big picture – your brand, the competition, and how you want to position yourself in the market.

 With every product or service you offer, you have to ask yourself basic questions when deciding on your pricing model.
 You first have to consider your income.
 How much revenue do you want to generate with this offering?
 And how much of each offering do you honestly think you can sell?
 Then you have to know your costs.
 This includes upfront costs, variable costs, fixed costs, and anything that’s an ongoing cost.
 What do your profit margins look like when you factor these into your pricing model?